tflynn/langchain-rag-tutorial/README.md

 # Langchain RAG Tutorial

+This is originally copied from https://github.com/pixegami/langchain-rag-tutorial:c6e0454.

 ## Install dependencies

-1. Do the following before installing the dependencies found in `requirements.txt` file because of current challenges installing `onnxruntime` through `pip install onnxruntime`.
+1. Do the following before installing the dependencies found in `requirements.txt` file because of current challenges installing `onnxruntime` through `pip install onnxrunti originalme`.

     - For MacOS users, a workaround is to first install `onnxruntime` dependency for `chromadb` using: